davekinkead/thesis/paper.coffee.md

 In other words...

-- any consequentialist account of democracy must be compatible with accounts of democratic inclusion
+- any instrumental account of democracy must be compatible with accounts of democratic inclusion
 - different accounts of authority require differing, sometimes incompatible accounts of inclusion
 - different accounts of authority that have incompatible accounts of inclusion are themselves incompatible